Trekking & Hiking

 Before heading to the Himalayas you must be familiar with quite a few things.
 Guidance and research for the trek are mandatory for everyone.
 You will be dealing with a strange experience but finally, with some groundwork, you can deal with it.
 You should be cautious with your bag pack.
 Carrying needless equipment will make your journey difficult.
 We will grasp up on some final shopping if there is free time.
 You will get the opportunity to explore Boudhanath Stupa, Patan Durbar Square, Pashupatinath Temple, and Swayambhunath Stupa.
 They have been scheduled in the UNESCO world heritage sites.
 These sites display the full range of historic and artistic achievements.
 Kathmandu Valley is world-famous for such beauty.
-Overnight stay will be at this city.
+Overnight in Kathmandu.

 Leaving Phakding behind, today you’ll trek north on a path leading to Monjo.

 This village is the gateway to Sagarmatha National park, a formally protected area that takes its name from Mt.
 Everest (called Sagarmatha in Nepali).
 The park is home to a wide variety of Himalayan flora and fauna, and you're bound to enjoy trekking through sweetly scented evergreen forests consisting of blue pine, deodar, and rhododendron.
-After crossing a final suspension bridge at the junction of the Dudh Koshi and Bhote Koshi rivers, you’ll hike uphill for about two hours before reaching what’s known as the unofficial capital of the Khumbu region: Namche Bazaar.
-You’ll stay overnight
+After crossing a final suspension bridge at the junction of the Dudh Koshi and Bhote Koshi rivers, you’ll hike uphill for about two hours before reaching what’s known as the unofficial capital of the Khumbu region: Namche Bazar.
+Overnight in Namche Bazar